-Join Peggy Fisher for an in-depth discussion in this video Basics of discrete mathematics, part of Foundations of Programming: Discrete Mathematics.
+Join Peggy Fisher for an in-depth discussion in this video Basics of discrete mathematics, part of Programming Foundations: Discrete Mathematics.

 - [Voiceover] You may be wondering…what is discrete mathematics?…A short definition would be…the study of mathematics that falls…outside the realm of calculus.…Calculus is the study of continuous math concepts,…whereas, this topic is discrete -…the study of separable, countable,…or quantified objects.…If you're familiar with electronics,…it can be thought of as the difference…between analog and digital.…One of my favorite analogies…refers to a list of baking items needed to make cookies.…